 The electric vehicle (EV) industry is quickly rising and Elon Musk‘s Tesla is currently topping the competition as of this moment.
-In addition to that, people who bought Tesla cars are not only fascinated by its luxurious looks and specs, but also because these allow them to go green and sustainable.
+In addition, people who bought Tesla cars are fascinated by their luxurious looks and specs and because these allow them to go green and sustainable.
 They are doing this by pairing the Tesla EV with solar panels.
-In this article, we will also discuss how can solar panels charge a Tesla car.
+In this article, we will also discuss how charging a Tesla with solar panels can be your turning point to maximizing EV benefits.

-Now, let us explore more on the sustainable combination of solar energy and EVs in this article.
+Now, let us explore more about the sustainable combination of solar energy and EVs in this article.